Genaker/CloudFlare_FPC_Worker/README.md

 We also developed a Magento Extension designed to enhance communication and performance between CF Workers and the cache system. <br\>
 While this extension is not yet publicly available, feel free to contact me directly if you’re interested in receiving it.

----

-We’ve developed a Magento Extension designed to enhance communication and performance between CF Workers and the cache system.
-While this extension is not yet publicly available, feel free to contact me directly if you’re interested in receiving it.

----

-Let me know if you’d like any further adjustments!

 # Cache Debug Cockies
 You can add any cookies you want just by changing the script.